 Submitting a Part 107 Waiver Application

-Submit your Part 107 waivers and requests for airspace authorization via the FAA’s website.
-The form is short, and doesn’t have specific named fields for the performance based standards.
-It’s your responsibility to understand them and make the case to the FAA that you’re taking the necessary steps to protect people and equipment on the ground and in the air.
+Submit your Part 107 waivers and requests for airspace authorization via FAA DroneZone.
+You will need to create an account and fill out a digital form with details including aircraft, pilot, location, waiver safety explanation, and parameters of the intended operation.
+It’s your responsibility to understand each item and make the case to the FAA that you’re taking the necessary steps to protect people and equipment on the ground and in the air.
 For more information, consult the FAA’s in-depth application instructions.

 This is the operations manager who may either be the director of sUAS flight operations in a large enterprise or the owner in the case of a small business.
 This is the person who has ultimate responsibility for the operation.
 If you’re a sole proprietor or small business owner, the responsible person will likely be the same as the remote pilot.
 This person does not necessarily need a remote airman’s certificate.
 The responsible person is required to maintain a current list of pilots that will be operating under the waiver.
 The list must include their remote pilot certificate numbers and must be presented for inspection upon request from the FAA.
 If applying for an airspace authorization or a waiver of section 107.41, the responsible person must supply contact information of at least one person who will be operating in controlled airspace under the airspace authorization/waiver.